 However, the academic success that has given us the greatest pleasure has not been to do with Grammar School places or scholarships to senior independent schools.
 It has been the success of children who are initially reluctant learners when they join us but gain in confidence as we nurture and encourage them so that they leave us with an enthusiasm for learning that enables them to be happy and successful in their chosen senior school.

 We don’t do the National Curriculum End of Key Stage Tests (SATs) because, in common with the local governments in Wales, Scotland and Northern Ireland, we don’t believe they are a very good form of assessment.
 However, we do use tests that enable us to compare our children against national norms and our results bear comparison with any found in the area.

 We compete against other schools in Netball, Football, Tag Rugby, Cricket, Swimming, Athletics and Hockey.
-In recent years we have won the Town Championships in Netball and Football twice each and the football team has twice gone on to reach the national finals of an E.S.F.A. competition playing at Wembley Stadium.
+In recent years we have won the Town Championships in Netball and Football.
+This last year we have great success in the Independent Schools Association's Sporting Championships notably in hockey, netball, athletics and cricket.
 We regularly produce a significant number of Town Champions in Swimming and a smaller number of Town Champions in Athletics.

 Whilst success in team sport is very important to us, it is not as important as the manner in which the children play the game.
 It is no coincidence that our most successful teams have been those in which the friendships between the players have been the strongest and selfless teamwork most evident.